 At this very moment

 Constantly changing, Life's energies constantly ebb and flow.
 With Practice, we come to sense the Unlimited Space within all of that -- and beyond all of that.
 Letting go of our own agenda, getting out of our heads and into our hearts, the Practice brings us into contact with the ever-changing flow of Life directly.
-Life simply is what it is: vast, unfathomable, profound.
+When we come to our senses and are Present, Life simply is what it is: vast, unfathomable, profound.

 As best as I can tell, the key to that Gateless Gate is our ability to let go of our desire to control Life to meet our own self-serving agenda in any one moment.
 If we are willing to dance ahead, opening our hearts and minds to Life on its own terms, Life itself holds us close to its heart.